Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

 \section{Experiments}

-In this section, we demonstrate the capability of our approach through different representative datasets.
-The section is organized as follows: we first consider a synthetic dataset in $\mathbb{R}^2$ to illustrate the method.
-Next, we evaluate its performance on the trajectory data of the system under the Müller--Brown potential, a widely used benchmark system exhibiting metastability.
-Finally, we apply the approach to the alanine dipeptide molecular system, showcasing its applicability to molecular systems with complex energy landscapes.
-The neural network and the training were implemented using \texttt{PyTorch}~\cite{paszke2019pytorch}.
+In this section, we demonstrate the capability of our method by applying it to different representative datasets.
+First, we consider a synthetic dataset in $\mathbb{R}^2$ to illustrate the method.
+Next, we evaluate the performance of our method on the trajectory data of the process under the Müller--Brown potential, which is a widely used benchmark system exhibiting metastability.
+Finally, we apply our method to the alanine dipeptide molecular system.
+The neural networks and the training were implemented using \texttt{PyTorch}~\cite{paszke2019pytorch}.